KivalEvan/BeatSaber-JSMap/README.md

 It is designed to be simple and familiar with traditional scripting with barely hidden layer of abstraction.
 It is optimised for speed with minimal compromise allowing for faster work iteration.

----

-> ⚠️ **Work-in-progress**: Breaking changes is to be expected in new minor version release.

----
+> [!WARNING]
+>
+> API changes, structural changes, or game updates that require restructuring may result in breaking
+> changes in future update.
+Many work has been placed in order to minimise the breakage on minor
+> version update.

 ## Features